fabiomarcellusdev/Prompture/templates/AI-PROMPTS.md

 ## 6. 📝 Generate Developer README (README.md)

 ```
-Write a clean root-level README.md for a full stack project.
+Write a clean root-level README.md for the project.

 Include:
 - Project overview and goals